mojaloop/platform-configuration-bc/packages/client-lib/README.md

 import {ConfigParameterTypes} from "@mojaloop/platform-configuration-bc-public-types-lib";
 import {IConfigProvider, ConfigurationClient, DefaultConfigProvider} from "@mojaloop/platform-configuration-bc-client-lib";

-const BC_NAME = "my-bounded-context";                   // Bounded context registering the configuration schema const SCHEMA_VERSION = "0.0.1";                         // This is the version of the config schema const CONFIG_SVC_BASEURL = "http://localhost:3100";     // Base URL of the configuration REST service
+const BC_NAME = "my-bounded-context";                       // Bounded context registering the configuration schema const APP_NAME = "my-server-app";                           // Application name using the ConfigurationClient const APP_VERSION = "0.1.2";                                // Version of the application (should come from npm env var) const SCHEMA_VERSION = "0.0.1";                             // This is the version of the config schema

+const CONFIG_SVC_BASEURL = "http://localhost:3100";         // Base URL of the configuration REST service
+const AUTH_TOKEN_ENPOINT = "http://localhost:3201/token";   // Token endpoint of the authentitcation REST service

+// Service credentials of the Application using the ConfigurationClient (provisioned from authentitcation-svc) const CLIENT_ID = "my-server-app";
+const CLIENT_SECRET = "superServiceSecret";

+const logger = new ConsoleLogger();

+// mandatory - create an instance of IAuthenticatedHttpRequester const authRequester = new AuthenticatedHttpRequester(logger, AUTH_TOKEN_ENPOINT);
+authRequester.setAppCredentials(CLIENT_ID, CLIENT_SECRET);

-// optional messageConsumer required to enable automatic reloads, triggered by server changes const logger = new ConsoleLogger();
-const messageConsumer = new MLKafkaJsonConsumer({kafkaBrokerList: "localhost:9092", kafkaGroupId: "test"}, logger);
+// optional - messageConsumer required to enable automatic reloads, triggered by server changes const messageConsumer = new MLKafkaJsonConsumer({kafkaBrokerList: "localhost:9092", kafkaGroupId: "test"}, logger);

-// create the default provider instance const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider(CONFIG_SVC_BASEURL, messageConsumer);
+// create the default provider instance const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider(authRequester, messageConsumer, CONFIG_SVC_BASEURL);

 // NOTE: you can skip passing the CONFIG_SVC_BASEURL to the DefaultConfigProvider constructor (or pass null)
 // if the PLATFORM_CONFIG_BASE_SVC_URL env var contains the platform config service base url
 // const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider();

-// create the configClient instance, passing the defaultConfigProvider const  configClient = new ConfigurationClient(BC_NAME, CONFIGSET_VERSION, defaultConfigProvider);
+// create the configClient instance, passing the defaultConfigProvider const  configClient = new ConfigurationClient(BC_NAME, APP_NAME, APP_VERSION, CONFIGSET_VERSION, defaultConfigProvider);

 // Add the parameters your Bounded Context uses to the configuration schema configClient.bcConfigs.addNewParam("stringParam1", ConfigParameterTypes.STRING, "default val", "description string param 1");